ahmmedsobh/ForJawalySMSHelper/README.md

 <h2> how to use package</p2>
 <h6>1. install package in your project</h6>
-you can install package from nuget packages :
+you can install package from nuget packages : <a href="https://www.nuget.org/packages/HoloolAR.ForJawalySMSHelper">HoloolAR.ForJawalySMSHelper</a>

 <h6>2.
 Send messages as shown in the code</h6>
  <code>